yamanedk/yamanedk.github.io/_posts/2019-12-07-whats-this.md

 title: What is this?
 ---

-This is a site I created based on[Jekyll](http://jekyllrb.com) using the Lanyon template.
+This is a site I created based on [Jekyll](http://jekyllrb.com) using the Lanyon template.
+First attempt at making a personal blog site and post.

   > I created this for personal use more than for the public; if you happen to be reading this, please hold judgement!
 I most likely will not be putting very personal stuff as I am a generally private person; I wanted a space to share my creativity and all. #mightdeletelater